Rethinking sustainable design ahead of climate change

 Now, people are faced with the idea that “we need to rethink where we build,” Cavanaugh said.
 For example, building sites that are suitable in 2019 are not going to be suitable in the 2060s and beyond, and there are billions of square feet of already built construction that are in the wrong places.
 “We are just waking up to the fact that we need to be thinking about this,” he said.
 “Look at Houston, Texas; most of it is built in a flood zone.
 And we need to start thinking about it when we are doing commercial renovations.”

-The Adams County Health and Human Services building in suburban Denver is an adaptive reuse of a former telephone equipment manufacturing facility.
-DLR Group transformed a 50-year-old industrial building into a 21st century workplace with skylights to bring natural light into second and third floor spaces.
+DLR Group transformed the Adams County Health and Human Services building in suburban Denver into a 21st century workplace with skylights to bring natural light into second and third floor spaces.

 What exactly is resilient design?